Remote Work VDI CMMC BYOD Home Network CMMC // 7 MIN READ

 Remote work is one of the most underestimated scoping risks in CMMC.
 Most contractors assume that because CUI lives "in the cloud," employees' home environments are automatically out of scope.
 They are not.

-In CMMC, any asset that processes, stores, or transmits Controlled Unclassified Information — or that provides security protections for assets that do — is in scope.
+CMMC remote work scoping is the process of determining which home office devices, networks, and physical spaces fall within the CMMC Level 2 assessment boundary when employees handle Controlled Unclassified Information (CUI) outside the corporate facility.
+Under 32 CFR Part 170 and NIST SP 800-171, any asset that processes, stores, or transmits CUI — or that provides security protections for assets that do — is in scope.
 Remote work doesn't change that definition.
 It changes which physical locations and personal devices that definition reaches.

 In a corporate office, the facility is already part of the assessment.
 When an employee works from home, the "facility" becomes their private residence.
 Three things become potential assessment artifacts the moment a remote employee touches CUI: